Pikachuxxxx/Pikachuxxxx.github.io/blog/_posts/2024-11-24-typename-const.md

 Hi all, phani here, ready for another blog post?
 I was dealing with this fuckery🚧 when writing the frame graph for my engine and I had to deal with Nested types and templates and
 I ran into some fun issues wiile using `typename` and `const` together with MSVC and Clang/GCC.
-In my engine I store the struct to create a resource as it's nested type and when the frame graph builder takes this type and it's create desc as r-value refernces (&&) and store it.
-That's the basic idea and I store the nested CreateDesc struct a const member.
+In my engine I store the struct to create a resource as it's nested type and when the frame graph builder takes this type and it's `T::CreateDesc` as r-value refernces (&&) and stores it.
+That's the basic idea and I store the nested CreateDesc struct as a const member along with the resource `T`.

 We have a nested type called CreateDesc inside TextureResource, now this struct will be common name for all types of resources.
 Which means we can have a common `T::Desc getResourceDescription()` function without needing virtual functions or common types we can resolve the members during compile time.